Coastal Commission Addresses Its Money Woes

 The Department of Finance found that lack of communication between Coastal Commission departments contributed to its poor money management.
 The staff apparently knew the commission faced a cash flow shortage months before it requested the loan, yet several commissioners said they did not know about a budget shortfall until the loan was approved in June

-Reimbursements from other state agencies, such as CalTrans, make up 12 percent of the commission’s budget, $2.7 million in the year audited.
+Commissioner Greg Cox said Wednesday that if commission staff had collected on those outstanding invoices in a timelier manner perhaps they would not have had to request that general fund loan.

-Commissioner Greg Cox said Wednesday that if the commission had collected more efficiently on the outstanding perhaps it might have had to ask for the loan from the General Fund.
+He suggested fiscal management skills should be something the commissioners use to evaluate applicants who are vying for the open executive director spot, which will be filled sometime in the next couple months.

 “One of the things that should be included and evaluated is management skills, including fiscal,” Cox said.
 “We need a strong manager.
 We needed a loan for $1.4 million at the same time we had a remainder of millions that were delayed in collection.
 That tells me we need to do a better job of fiscally managing the contracts we have.”